-You know the saying, “everything but the kitchen sink.”
-That couldn’t describe better what, well, the kitchen sink takes on every day.
+Your Santa Maria plumbers here at Griffin Plumbing certainly know the phrase “everything but the kitchen sink.”
+While we may use it sarcastically, that couldn’t describe better what, well, the kitchen sink takes on every day.
 Dishes, food prep, disposal – it can even serve as a dog-bathing station.

 Bottom line, the kitchen sink is generally the last thing in your house that you want malfunctioning.
-So, our friendly Santa Maria plumbers have put together three kitchen sink tips to make sure it’s ready to meet your every last need.
+So, Santa Maria’s best plumbers have put together three kitchen sink tips to make sure it’s ready to meet your every last need.

 1. Don’t Ignore Leaks

 You’ve heard it before, but it’s worth repeating: Those seemingly little leaks can add up.
 On average, a leaky faucet can drip through up to eight gallons of water every day.